California Youth Substance Use Disorder Prevention Program: Standard Track

-The Sierra Health Foundation and California Department of Health Care Services are providing funding and technical assistance for organizations that are providing substance use disorder prevention, outreach, and education focused on youth in low-income rural and urban areas of California.
+The Sierra Health Foundation and California Department of Health Care Services are providing funding and technical assistance to expand youth and young adult substance use prevention through policy, systems, and environmental change using youth activism, mentorship, and peer-led support.
+The program focus is on youth in low-income rural and urban areas of California.

 Up to $1,000,000 for 3 year project period.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.